pranavanurag/continue-claude/docs/tasks.md

+- strip the input json after parsing, remove all inessential params (as when extending the chat)
+    - use the Claude API format here, the "standard" available to me
+    - ideally I would like to parse into an initial gitloom leaf node

+- when editing a message, all the following messsages should be removed (y/n - tree mode related to gitloom)

-- hacky: add system prompt
+- add system prompt
+    - in extension mode, read system prompt from claude.ai interface

 - edit all messages in the history

+- gitloom integration
+    - UI for displaying, moving around and editing the tree (use git cli from server. create local git repos in client filesystem. sqlite?)
-- commit to disk. later, commit to gitloom, allowing managing local gitloom instances
+    - allowing managing local gitloom instances

 - display cost and token count on screen